tobiheim/teams-health-feature-monitoring/README.md

 ## Roadmap

 Next up is to add a planner step for any "Call to Action" Message Center notifications to follow up with these items.
-Also I plan to add samples for each Office 365 workload and the required filters.
+Also there is a plan to add samples for each Office 365 workload and the required filters.

 See the [open issues](https://github.com/tobiheim/teams-health-feature-monitoring/issues) for a list of proposed features (and known issues).